tg970/PERN-Advanced-Starter/README.md

 ###### Live example: [PERN-Starter](https://pern-starter.herokuapp.com/)

 What makes this an advanced starter app you ask?
-This project folds together several tools that come together for a powerful dev environment and fully functional production application.
-It also employs an 'advanced' implementation of [pg-promise](http://vitaly-t.github.io/pg-promise/) for interaction with a SQL database.
+This project folds together several tools that come together for a powerful dev environment and good start for a fully functional production application.
+It employs an 'advanced' implementation of [pg-promise](http://vitaly-t.github.io/pg-promise/) for interaction with a SQL database with additional basic security concerns added to the [Express](https://expressjs.com/) server.

 Here's a list of the other fun bits folded into this project:
-- [ESLint](https://eslint.org/): Styleguide, syntax, and developer error finder and enforcer
+- [ESLint](https://eslint.org/): Style guide, syntax, and developer error finder and enforcer
 - [Webpack 4](https://webpack.js.org/): Static module bundler, complier, & hot-reloader
 - [Redux](https://redux.js.org/): Predictable state container/manager for JavaScript apps
 - [React-Router](https://github.com/ReactTraining/react-router#readme): “Dynamic Routing” (navigation) for React client